ahmedhasandrlnd/People_Counter_App/WRITEUP.md

 ## Assess Model Use Cases

-We have used a similar model to visulaize rush hour traffic in my other [project](https://github.com/ahmedhasandrlnd/rush_hour_traffic_visualization).
+I have used a similar model to visulaize rush hour traffic in my other [project](https://github.com/ahmedhasandrlnd/rush_hour_traffic_visualization).

 ![Rush hour traffic](rush7.gif)